 In his latest book, High Performance Habits – How Extraordinary People Become That Way, Brendon Burchard found, from his study of over two million people, that there were just six habits that give you the edge – Seek clarity and demonstrate courage were two of them.
 The other 4 were generate energy, raise necessity, increase productivity and develop influence.

 Remember that not everything we achieve is important.
 What’s important is for us to make sure that whatever we do, it aligns with our values, our vision and our mission.
-That is the only way we can know HOW to pivot and change our business to take into account the changing landscape brought on by Covid-19.
+That is the only way we can know HOW to pivot and change our business to take into account the changing landscape brought on by the pandemic.

 3. ENTREPRENEURIAL MINDSET